mdazfar2/HelpOps-Hub/ArgoCD Installation/README.md

     ```
 10. Copy that password and paste it via browser on `password` section.

-**Now enjoy your ArgoCD journey deploying using different web or anything you want.**
+**Now enjoy your ArgoCD journey deploying using different web or anything you want. ✨**